taham8875/til/react/react-query.md

 `staleTime` is another properties that you can pass to the `useQuery` hook.

-You may need to read [this](https://stackoverflow.com/questions/72828361/what-are-staletime-and-cachetime-in-react-query) for better understanding of the difference between `chaheTime` and `staleTime`.
+You may need to read [this](https://stackoverflow.com/questions/72828361/what-are-staletime-and-cachetime-in-react-query) for better understanding of the difference between `cacheTime` and `staleTime`.

-`StaleTime`: The duration until a query transitions from fresh to stale.
+`staleTime`: The duration until a query transitions from fresh to stale.
 As long as the query is fresh, data will always be read from the cache only - no network request will happen!
 If the query is stale (which per default is: instantly (0 seconds)), you will still get data from the cache, but a background refetch can happen under certain conditions.

-`CacheTime`: The duration until inactive queries will be removed from the cache.
+`cacheTime`: The duration until inactive queries will be removed from the cache.
 This defaults to 5 minutes.
 Queries transition to the inactive state as soon as there are no observers registered, so when all components which use that query have unmounted.

 ## Fetch on Button Click